-17.5.3.5.
-Availability of Alternative Sources of Mine Support Services
+16.5.3.5.
+Availability of Alternative Sources of Mine Support Services 16.5.3.5.1.

-17.5.3.5.1.
 Mine Dewatering

-The materials in suspension can, in general be separated in -settling sumps.
+The materials in suspension can, in general, be separated in settling sumps.
 The materials in suspension are often deposited on the inner periphery of the pipes, forming encrustations that carry from a thin glaze to a rough laminated crust which is difficult to remove.
-Scaling of the delivery pipes not only increases the friction losses in pipes but also reduces the effective diameter of the delivery range.
-The main methods of disposal of mine water above the self-draining level is through drainage adits and tunnels below.
-The self-draining level is by pumping.
+Scaling of the delivery range not only increases the friction losses in pipes but also reduces the effective diameter of the delivery range.
+The main methods of disposal of mine water above the self-draining level is through drainage adits and tunnels below the self-draining level is by pumping.
 It is essential, for efficient and economical pumping of mine waters, that deleterious matter such as grit must be removed.
 When the topography is suitable, adits may be driven as a self-draining level to dewater a mine.
-In the Maligaya portal, the Level 530 Masarita drive is a self-draining tunnel used to dewater the following levels such as L575, L560, L545, and Level 530 in Maligaya both Ramp#1 and Ramp #2.
-Another drain tunnel is currently being developed for level 380 to dewater levels between 530 and 380.
+In the Maligaya portal, the Level 530 Masarita drive is a selfdraining tunnel used to dewater the following levels such as L575, L560, L545, and L530 in Maligaya, and both Ramp 1 and Ramp 2.
+Another drain tunnel is currently being developed at Level 380 to dewater levels between 530 and 380 elevation.
 The advisability of such drainage tunnels is a matter of the economic cost of the adit.
-Together with the capital cost and interest charges should be lower than the perpetual cost of pumping.
+Together with the capital cost and interest charges, the total should be lower than the perpetual cost of pumping.

-17.5.3.6.
-Mine Ventilation (see Annex G')
+16.5.3.6.
+Mine Ventilation

-17.5.4.
+See Annex \G'.

+16.5.4.
 Environmental Protection and Management Plan

-17.5.4.1.
+16.5.4.1.
 Environmental Impacts and Control

-17.5.4.1.1.
+16.5.4.1.1.
 Land Resources

-This section will deal with the acceptable impacts associated with the construction, development, mining operations and mineral processing activities
+This section will deal with the acceptable impacts associated with the construction, development, mining operations and mineral processing activities.

-17.5.4.1.1.1.
-For underground mining operations
+16.5.4.1.1.1.
+For Underground Mining Operations

-The development and mining of the ore reserve blocked in the different vein structures that are prioritized for development and stoping will be by a combination of handheld stopes and mechanized underground methods.
+The development and mining of the ore reserves blocked in the different vein structures that are prioritized for development and stoping will be through a combination of handheld stopes and mechanized underground methods.
 This type of mining operations will require the use of Jumbo Hydraulic Drill (Jumbo) and Pneumatic pusher leg for ore extraction and Load Haul Dump (LHD) together with Low Profile Trucks (LPT) for ore transportation to the processing plant location.
 There are at least three underground ore sources or veins that will be prioritized for development with the portals of the tunnels accessing them varying in distance from about 1.2 kilometers (Maligaya portal, the nearest) to four or five kilometers (L875 Sandy vein portal, the farthest).

 The use of cement concrete for underground support will be extensively employed in the underground mining operation.
-The mine development requires around 7500 meters of ore level development, the driving of about 4000 meters of ramps/decline to develop the vein system, and about 600 meters of development raises and winzes.
+Mine development requires around 7500 meters of ore level development, about 4000 meters of ramps/decline, and about 600 meters of development raises and winzes to develop the vein system.

-Backfill method
+Backfill Method

-The fact that the dip of the Maco veins are sub-vertical, the use of waste materials to backfill the voids created after the ore extraction is imminent.
-This is to stabilize the hanging wall contact and provide a working floor for mining the next ore blocks above.

-Waste materials used for stope backfill will utilize all the waste generated from underground development using equipment with loaders and LPT's to transport the waste inside the stopes.
+Due to the fact that the veins in Maco are sub-vertical, the use of waste materials for backfilling the voids left out by ore extraction is imminent.
+This is done to stabilize the hanging wall contact and provide a working floor for mining the next ore blocks above.
+Stope backfilling activities will utilize all the waste materials generated from underground development, using loaders and low profile trucks to transport the waste into the stopes.

-Potential contaminants in underground mining operations, which the proponent would be required to control, include:
+Potential contaminants in underground mining operations, which have to be controlled, include: